 Owner: Sarah Chen

-This is uncomfortable because it reveals organizational gaps.
+It’s uncomfortable because it exposes organizational gaps.
 But that discomfort is useful—it forces you to fix the structure or acknowledge the constraint.

 3. Following up

-This is where goals die.
-You need a rhythm—I’ve found monthly works well, though some fast-moving startups need weekly, and larger orgs can do quarterly.
+Goals die here.
+You need a rhythm.
+Monthly works well in most cases, though some fast-moving startups need weekly, and larger orgs can do quarterly.
 But start smaller: just ask about goals.
 In 1:1s.
 In team meetings.
 “How’s the onboarding goal tracking?”
 This shows it matters.

 Make updates easy.
 Spreadsheet or Word doc.
 Low tech wins.
 Avoid tool bureaucracy.

 Track two things: progress and confidence.
 Progress is the metric.
-But confidence is more telling—how confident is the owner we’ll hit this?
+But confidence is more telling.
+How confident is the owner that we’ll hit this?

 Real-world goals don’t progress linearly.
 Some sit at 0% for months while building infrastructure, then jump to 80% when you ship.